 Kalamazoo MI 49008-5338 USA

 After the deadline, the director of the program will contact you to let you know about your acceptance and will supply you with any additional information.

 If you are accepted into the Summer Translation Program and have not previously enrolled at WMU, you will need to complete additional paperwork in order to become a WMU student.
 Undergraduate students currently at other colleges who are seeking guest student status at WMU should use the guest application.
 If you have already earned a bachelor's degree, please use the graduate non-degree application.

 International student application

 If you are coming from another country, you will apply to the Summer Translation Program like every other potential student.
-Complete the application (available in the fall 2014) and send it to the address above with a letter of recommendation and a $50 non-refundable application fee.
+Complete the Summer Translation Program application and send it to the address above with a letter of recommendation and a $50 non-refundable application fee.
 If you have questions about the deadline, contact the program director.

 On your application, indicate your nationality and the other necessary information.
 An immigration specialist from WMU will contact you with information about the procedures you will need to follow to get a visa to come to study in the United States.
 Typically, you will have to apply to the U.S. embassy or consulate in your country in order to get a visa.